 It is hard to predict to what extent and for how long the pandemic will affect Repsol's businesses in future.
 The reduced global demand for crude oil, gas and oil products in response to the slump in economic activity, especially the mobility restrictions in place, may adversely affect prices and the level of production and sales of our businesses.
 Meanwhile, the deterioration in global financial conditions may also affect the cost of financing, available liquidity or the solvency of our clients and partners under joint ventures, among other possible impacts.
-The course of the pandemic, vaccine development and administration plans, the containment measures used by the health authorities and the policies put in place to mitigate the social and economic impact of the crisis will all shape the scope and duration of both the crisis and the subsequent recovery.
+The course of the pandemic, vaccine development and administration plans, the containment measures Drop in prices and falling demand Lower operating expenses and investment used by the health authorities and the policies put in place to mitigate the social and economic impact of the crisis will all shape the scope and duration of both the crisis and the subsequent recovery.